donatemates/donatemates/README.md

 - `delete` - tears down the stack.
 Buckets are emptied but remain along with some DNS and SES configuration to speed up re-deployments
 - `populate` - populates a stack with some dummy data for testing

-Each stack is deployed into its own subdomain (expect production).
+Each stack is deployed into its own subdomain (except production).
 Once deployment is complete:

 - API: https://api-{stack_name}.donatemates.com
 - Frontend: https://{stack_name}.donatemates.com